Frequently Asked Questions (FAQ):

 design such professional LEGO®

 Starting point is to decide which vehicle I like to rebuild in Technic® LEGO®.
 Next step is to collect photo's from different angles of the real vehicle.
 Then I try to find technical white papers on the internet regarding functions and dimensions.
 And after calculate the scale sizes, I start building with the bricks.
 During this building it is important to be very critical about the result (good is not good enough).
-Finally, after completion of the model I let all kids of my family and friends play with it.
+Finally, after completion of the model I ask kids of my family and friends to play with it.
 This phase results in play-ability improvements of the model.
-If everything is still perfect, I redesign the model in CAD (MLcad).
+If everything is still perfect, I redesign the model in CAD (MLcad); and even then some updates are made.

 You must have lots of LEGO®

 Not really, I don't buy every set every year.
 And, I reuse developed models for new ones.
-In total I do have ~ 30.000 bricks.
+In total I do have ~ 50.000 bricks (estimated guess)

 I notice that most of your instructions